Disruptions persist in maritime transport, challenging its resilience

 —-

 .
-Transport infrastructure and services enable trade, support global supply chains, propel growth, and promote social progress.
-While multimodality is key to door-to-door delivery of goods, maritime transport is the dominant mode, accounting for over 80 per cent of world merchandise trade -—
+Transport infrastructure and services facilitate trade, support global supply chains, propel growth, and promote social progress.
+While multimodality is essential for door-to-door delivery of goods, maritime transport dominantes, accounting for over 80 per cent of world merchandise trade -—

 – ‒